Greek chicken traybake

 - 1 tbsp extra-virgin olive oil

 - Preheat the oven to 200°C, fan 180°C, gas 6.
 Toss the chicken, peppers and onions in a bowl with the basil, garlic and oil.
-Spread the veg in a large roasting tray; drizzle over the honey.
+Spread the veg in a roasting tin that will hold the chicken fairly snugly; drizzle over the honey.
 Put the chicken thighs on top; season.

 - Meanwhile, whisk together the ingredients for the herb yogurt; season.
 Toast the pitta on a preheated griddle pan; cut into wedges.